Leading HR and People teams know that successfully recruiting a candidate is just half the battle.

 7. Pinterest: Start Knitting

-Pinterest has over 500 employees with offices in San Francisco, New York, Chicago, Atlanta, Los Angeles, London, Paris, Berlin, Tokyo and Sao Paulo.
+Pinterest has employees with offices in San Francisco, New York, Chicago, Atlanta, Los Angeles, London, Paris, Berlin, Tokyo and Sao Paulo.
 But all new employees go through an orientation at Pinterest’s HQ in San Francisco.

 Before new hires arrive, they receive an introductory email with their schedule and other details, and are given the opportunity to introduce themselves to the company.